Melanee-Melanee/Melanee-Melanee/README.md

-💎 I have a verified PayPal account.
+💎 I have a verified PayPal account and anyone can hire me from around the world.

 💎 I am skilled in data science tools like python programming language and also an expert in machine learning (ML) algorithms .